dscape/spell/README.md

 console.log(dict.suggest('thew'));
 ```

-normally you would generate the dictionary once and then use it to this code is unlikely  and serves for demonstration purposes only. this should log:
+normally you would generate the dictionary once and then re-use it so this code is unlikely  and serves for demonstration purposes only. this should log:

 ``` js
 [{"word": "the", "score": 2}, {"word": "theo", "score": 1}]